-Business owners face many decisions when starting their own companies – what’s the best way to structure my business?
+Business owners face many decisions when starting their own companies – what’s the best business structure?
 What kind of entity should I form?
 These questions can be difficult to answer on your own.
 In this article by guest author Linda Melancon, a practicing Louisiana attorney, we break it all down so that you can confidently make an informed decision about which type of company best suits your needs.

 Starting a Business